Leighton Baker

 Leighton James Baker is a New Zealand political candidate and businessman.
 He was leader of the New Conservative Party from 2017 to 2020, and has contested every general election since 2008, initially for the Kiwi Party, without success.

 Baker joined the Conservative Party in 2011, shortly after its founding.
 He led the party through the 2017 and 2020 general elections, in which the party received 0.2% and 1.5% of the party vote.
 The party replaced him as its leader shortly after the 2020 election, and according to the party he left it around November 2020.

 Baker participated in the 2022 Wellington protests, and was arrested on 2 March 2022 on charges of trespassing and obstruction.
+His short-lived Leighton Baker Party received 0.07% of the party vote in the 2023 election.

 Political career

 Baker stood for the Kiwi Party in the 2008 general election, the only election it contested.
 Like many other Kiwi Party members, he joined the Conservative Party after it was founded in 2011.
 He stood for it in the 2011 and subsequent elections.

 Baker was on the board of the Conservative Party until he resigned from it in March 2015, with then-leader and founder Colin Craig saying that Baker did not want the commitment of board meetings.
 Craig resigned from the party in June 2015, and all but one of the board members resigned that same month, with the last remaining one resigning in July 2015.
 By mid-November 2015, Baker had been elected by the party to be the party board chair, though some media reports referred to him as the party spokesman.
 The board ran the party in place of a single leader from after Craig's resignation until 24 January 2017, when it announced Baker was the new party leader.